2200Sanely/alx-low_level_programming/0x01-variables_if_else_while/README.md

 0.This program will assign a random number to the variable n each time it is execute.
 1.This program will assign a random number to the variable n each time it is execute.
 2.A program that prints the alphabet in lowercase, followed by a new line.
+3.A program that prints the alphabet in lowercase, and then in uppercase, followed by a new line.